Water cremation: Religious views

 In Christian countries and cultures, cremation has historically been discouraged and viewed as a desecration of God's image, and as interference with the resurrection of the dead taught in scripture.
 It is now acceptable to some denominations.
 Desmond Tutu, former Anglican Archbishop of Cape Town, was aquamated, per his wish.
 The Eastern Orthodox Church does not allow cremation.

-The Roman Catholic Church allows cremation of bodies as long as it is not done in denial of the beliefs in the sacredness of the human body or the resurrection of the dead.
+The Catholic Church allows cremation of bodies as long as it is not done in denial of the beliefs in the sacredness of the human body or the resurrection of the dead.
 In 2008, Renée Mirkes published the first Catholic moral analysis of alkaline hydrolysis.
 He argued that it is morally neutral and may be an alternative to burial on similar grounds to cremation.
 However, the Catholic Church in the United States does not approve of alkaline hydrolysis as a method of final disposal of human remains.

 In 2011, Donald Cardinal Wuerl, Archbishop of Washington and then chairman of the Committee on Doctrine of the United States Conference of Catholic Bishops (USCCB), determined it "unnecessarily disrespectful of the human body."
 The Archdiocese of St. Louis explained that it was considered this way because the Church took concern with the final disposal of the liquid solution, which is typically to the sewer system.
 This was considered disrespectful of the sanctity of the human body.
 Additionally, when alkaline hydrolysis was proposed in New York state in 2012, the New York State Catholic Conference condemned the practice, stating that hydrolysis does not show sufficient respect for the teaching of the intrinsic dignity of the human body.

 Judaism forbids cremation as it is not in line with the religion’s teachings of respect and dignity for humans, who are believed by the religion to be created in God’s image.
 Islam also forbids cremation of the deceased.
 Both religions are likely to reject alkaline hydrolysis as they believe that the body must be laid to rest through burial in order to prepare for the afterlife.
 The Baháʼí Faith, like other Abrahamic religions, discourages cremation of the deceased.
 The human body is seen as having to be treated with respect, and merely wrapped in a shroud before burial no further than an hour from the place of death.

 Sikhism, Hinduism, and Buddhism each place theological emphasis on the complete immolation of the corpse.

 Native Hawaiians consider aquamation a way to approximate their traditional burial ritual, which involves removing the bones (iwi) cleanly from the flesh using a beachside underground oven (imu), wrapping the bones, and hiding them.
 The use of an imu on human bodies is no longer allowed, but aquamation may offer an alternative as it produces similarly clean bones.